blueone91/blueone91/README.md

 - 👋 Hi, I’m @blueone91
-- 👀 I’m interested in ...
+- 👀 I’m interested in mobile developer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning kotlin
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on echos proyects similar to amazon alexa

-- 📫 How to reach me ...
+- 📫 How to reach me sebascastrillon91@gmail.com

 <!---
 blueone91/blueone91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.